Solano County Water Agency: History of Solano County Water Agency

 Through an act of the State Legislature, the SCWA was created in 1951.
 However, it was originally known as the "Solano County Flood Control and Water Conservation District" (SCFC&WCD).
 The full text of the legislation can be found in the California Water Code Appendix Chapter 64, under "Solano County Water Agency".

 The first major action of the Solano County Flood Control and Water Conservation District was to make a contract with the United States Bureau of Reclamation (USBR) for water supply from the Solano Project.
 Then, in 1988, the act was amended to change the governing board.
-A year later, the name of SCFC&WCD was changed to what we know today as the Solano County Water Agency.
+A year later, the name of SCFC&WCD was changed to what it is known as today, the Solano County Water Agency.

 The boundaries of SCWA include the entirety of Solano County, the property of the University of California Davis in Yolo County, as well as 2,800 acres of Reclamation District No. 2068 also in Yolo County.

 In October 1989, SCWA hired its first employee under the position of General Manager, and in 1990, additional employees were added.
-Prior to this, SCWA was ran by the County Transportation Department and other County departments that provided staff and administrative services.
+Prior to this, SCWA was run by the County Transportation Department and other County departments that provided staff and administrative services.

-Today, SCWA vows to protect the rights of existing water sources, actively participates in efforts to secure new sources of water for water supply reliability and future growth in the County.
+Today, SCWA vows to protect the rights of existing water sources, actively participates in efforts to secure new sources of water for water supply reliability and future growth in the county.

-Board of Directors
+Board of directors

-The SCWA's Board of Directors is composed of the five members of the Solano County Board of Supervisors, the seven mayors of the cities in Solano County, and a director from each of the three agricultural districts that provide retail agricultural supply.
+The SCWA's board of directors is composed of the five members of the Solano County Board of Supervisors, the seven mayors of the cities in Solano County, and a director from each of the three agricultural districts that provide retail agricultural supply.